guilhermecostam/SIG-Staff/README.md

 After the merge of your pull request is done, you can delete your branch.

 ---
-Made with :zap: by Guilherme Costa.
-[Get in touch!](https://www.linkedin.com/in/guilhermecostam/)
+Developed :zap: by [Guilherme Costa](https://www.linkedin.com/in/guilhermecostam/) and [José Victor](https://www.linkedin.com/in/jos%C3%A9-victor-dev/)